segmentio/segment-docs/src/personas/profile-api.md

 4. [**Personalization**](/docs/personas/profile-api/#recommended-implementation): Example personalization solution built on Personas using server-side personalization

 ## Product Highlights
-1. **Realtime Access** - fetch your entire user profile
+1. **Fast response times** - fetch traits from a user profile under 200ms
-2. **Realtime Data** — query streaming data on the user profile that happened seconds ago
+2. **Real-time Data** — query streaming data on the user profile
 3. **One Identity** — query an end user's interactions across web, mobile, server, and third party touch-points
-4. **Rich Data** — query any amount of custom events or user traits
+4. **Rich Data** — query user traits, audiences, and events
-5. **Any External ID** — the API supports query from any external ID: email, user_id, advertising IDs, anonymous_id, and any custom external ID.
+5. **Any External ID** — the API supports query from user_id, advertising IDs, anonymous_id, and custom external IDs.

 ## Quickstart

+> warning ""
+> **Important**: The Profile API is intended to be used server-side.
+You should not implement directly in client applications.
+See best practices section for more details

 ### Set up Access
-Your access secret allows you to call the Segment API and access customer data.
-We do not recommend exposing this key in client applications (see the end of this section for more details).
+Your access secret allows you to call the Profile API and access customer data.

-1. Go to _Personas > Settings > API Access_: `https://app.segment.com/<your-workspace>/personas/settings` (replace <your-workspace> with your own workspace).
+1. Go to _Personas > Settings > API Access_: `https://app.segment.com/<your-workspace>/personas/spaces/<your-space>/settings/api-access` (replace <your-workspace> with your own workspace and <your-space> with your space name).

 2. Create your **Access Secret** with name, for e.g. `testing/development`

     ![](images/1516309197043.png)